EvictionLab/eviction-lab-website/content/updates/research/eviction-voter-turnout/index.md

 Third, we found that the effect of the eviction rate (which measures the rate of renters’ court-based forced moves in a neighborhood) was stronger than that of the eviction filing rate (which measures the rate at which landlords initiate the eviction process in court).
 This suggests that eviction affects voter turnout primarily through the forced, physical removal of families from their homes—rather than its threat alone.

 What this means: Eviction’s influence over voting stems from its immediate and significant consequences: finding shelter, relocating, the complications of (re)registering to vote, and the strain of losing supportive family, friend, and neighborhood networks.
 At the same time, proactive policy interventions that keep renters in their homes and support voters’ access to the polls could limit eviction’s harmful consequences.

+{{< pullquote "As eviction disproportionately affects low-income, predominantly-Black and Latinx communities, it is likely diminishing the power of low income, Black, and Latinx voters." >}}

 The United States is at a critical juncture: housing has become more and more expensive to the point of being unreachable for many.
 At the same time, some policymakers are making it harder to vote and participate in our democracy.